COVID-19: Library changes and support

 Here are some actions Cline Library is taking in response to COVID-19:

-- Limiting access to the library building to current NAU and CCC students, faculty and staff.
+- Limited access to the library building to current NAU and CCC students, faculty and staff.
 We look forward to welcoming our community users back in the future.

-- Expanding cleaning measures for public computers, door handles in high-traffic locations, and other “high touch” surfaces.
-Propping doors open where feasible to minimize handling.
+- Expanded cleaning measures for public computers, door handles in high-traffic locations, and other “high touch” surfaces.

 - Sanitizing laptops and other equipment upon return.